 For those of you with more general crafting habits, you may need space for a variety of different artsy things such as paint (all types) paintbrushes, pencils, pens, markers, adhesives, and more.
 There are so many clever ways for you to store these items, so why not try some of these:

 - Store markers, colored pencils and pens, and paintbrushes in separate containers to avoid a disorganized mess.
 Individual compartments for each type of item will make things look neat and tidy.
-These containers or jars don’t need to be pricey; you can repurpose mason jars, and tin cans, or buy these $1 pencil holders from Dollar Tree.
+These containers or jars don’t need to be pricey; you can repurpose mason jars, and tin cans, or buy these pencil holders from Amazon.

 - Stick wire bins to a piece of wood and hang it against the wall to store paint bottles.
 This prevents the need to dig around in boxes for paint and gives you a great opportunity to color coordinate.
-Ensure that the wire bins have a rim like these do.
+Ensure that the wire bins have a rim.
 Also, tilt them slightly upwards so that nothing falls out.

-- Use plastic kitchen storage container sets like these from Walmart to store your art supplies.
+- Use plastic kitchen storage container sets like these from Amazon to store your art supplies.
 The tall containers work well for paintbrushes while the smaller containers are great for paint, glitter, or adhesives.

 Arts & Crafts Odds & Ends

 Since there is so much variety of arts and crafts items, you need space to organize all those odds and ends you’ll undoubtedly collect as you create.
 To prevent disorder make sure things are sorted into categories that are logical for your use and work in your craft space.
 Consider these clever ideas for any random items:

 - Hang a pegboard to a wall in your craft room as it’s the ultimate organizational tool.
 Although it’s usually sold for tools, it works perfectly for art and craft supplies as well.
 You can decorate it to suit your space and style too.
 This pegboard comes with hooks and attachments in different shapes and sizes that can easily hold a range of supplies.